Welcome to the Department of Islamic Studies

 Location and Contact

-The Institute of Oriental Studies, including our department, is located in the historical center of Bamberg.
-There is a well-stocked library with excellent support services close by (at a distance of less than 50 meters).
+The Institute of Oriental Studies, including our department, is located close to the historical center of Bamberg.

 Phone: 0049-951-863 2185